Turner syndrome

 - high blood pressure

-Most females (90%) with Turner syndrome have normal intelligence and a normal lifespan.
-Some may have specific learning difficulties and mental health challenges.
+Most people with Turner syndrome have normal intelligence and a normal life expectancy.
+Some may experience specific learning difficulties and mental health challenges.
+It's a good idea for you or your child to see your health team regularly, so they can monitor your cognitive development and mental health and offer support if needed.

 Less common complications include: